 The Partnership operates under cost-of-service regulation in accordance with the EUA.
 The AUC must provide the Partnership with a reasonable opportunity to recover its prudently incurred and forecasted costs, including operating expenses, depreciation, cost-of-debt, capital and taxes associated with investment, and a fair return on investment.
 Fair return is determined on the basis of return on rate base and allowance for funds used during construction (AFUDC) for projects included in construction work-in-progress (CWIP).
-In 2014, the Partnership recognized, as authorized by the AUC, accelerated recovery of AFUDC for direct-assigned projects, which was referred to as "CWIP in Rate Base".
-In its general tariff application (GTA) for 2015-2016, the Partnership has proposed to discontinue using the CWIP in Rate Base model to recognize its transmission tariff revenue.

-Consistent with this GTA application, since January 1, 2015, the Partnership has ceased to recognize CWIP in rate base and has reverted to the AFUDC model for recognizing transmission tariff revenue.
+From 2011 to 2014, the Partnership recognized, as authorized by the AUC, accelerated recovery of AFUDC for direct-assigned projects, which was referred to as "CWIP in Rate Base".
+In its general tariff application (GTA) for 2015-2016, the Partnership proposed to discontinue using the CWIP in Rate Base model to recognize its transmission tariff revenue.
+This change was approved by the AUC in a GTA decision issued May 9, 2016.
+Consistent with this GTA application and decision, since January 1, 2015, the Partnership has ceased to recognize CWIP in rate base and has reverted to the AFUDC model for recognizing transmission tariff revenue.
 Reverting to the AFUDC model has an impact on cash flow as the related cash is received over the average life of the assets, instead of within the current year.
-Although the cash flow timing has changed, the amount to be recovered for deemed income tax has not.
 The Partnership applies for a transmission tariff based on forecasted costs-of-service.
 Once approved, the transmission tariff is not adjusted if actual costs-of-service differ from forecast, except for certain prescribed costs for which deferral and reserve accounts are established within the transmission tariff.
 The transmission tariff is received from the AESO in equal monthly installments.